Shivter14/Shivtanium/README.md

 - `NIcolor` is a replacement for `TIcolor`, when the window is unfocused.
 Setting it to nothing disables this feature.
 - `NTcolor` is a replacement for `TTcolor`, same as above.

+- `CBUI` is the Window Control UI Elements.

 * To modify the window button controls, change the `CBUI` value which should add 9 characters.
 If more are needed, `\e[#E` can be used to expand the limit by # characters.

 * For more help, head to the ![DWM Wiki](https://github.com/Shivter14/Shivtanium/wiki/Desktop-Window-Manager).